Who can purchase Saskatoon Land residential lots?

 You can buy a residential lot for the construction of your own personal, principal residence.
 However, you (as an individual) cannot have purchased a lot directly from Saskatoon Land in the last three years.

 - The Land Titles Office does not accept initials.

 - Your name should appear as your full legal name.
 Adding your middle name may distinguish you from another person with the same name.

 - The individual(s) on the Agreement for Sale will be whom the Transfer is made out to.
 If an amendment is required to either add or remove a name, there will be a $100 charge.

 What is the minimum down payment required?

-Saskatoon Land requires a minimum down payment of 13% of the total price of the lot, plus GST on the total price of the lot.
-Interest on the unpaid balance charged at:
+Saskatoon Land requires a minimum down payment of 13% of the total price of the lot.
+Individuals will also need to pay GST on the total price of the lot.

 When must I pay the balance?

 The full balance (principal plus interest) is to be paid on or before the date set out in the agreement.
 Payment terms for the lots may vary.
 Please contact Saskatoon Land for more information.

 Upon signing the Agreement for Sale or possession date (if delayed for servicing completion), Saskatoon Land will allow possession of the lot for the construction proposed.
 Saskatoon Land’s architectural approval of dwelling plans is required prior to the submission of a building permit application from the Building Standards Department.
 Please see Saskatoon Land's Architectural Controls for more information.
 Construction must be finished, and the home must pass the final building inspection within three years from the date of the Agreement for Sale or possession date.
 If the home is not complete within three years, a $50,000 penalty will apply.